influx6/gu/trees/css/readme.md

 # CSS
-CSS provides a library which greatly simplify how we write css styles in a more flexible way by using the power of Go templates and css parsers.
+CSS provides a library which greatly simplify how we write css styles in a more flexible way by using the power of Go templates.

 ## Install